sushantsharma22/sushantsharma22/README.md

 ## About Me 🚀

-**Master's student in Applied Computing** at the University of Windsor with a strong foundation in software engineering and a passion for AI and machine learning.
+**Master's graduate in Applied Computing** from the University of Windsor with a strong foundation in software engineering and a passion for AI and machine learning.
+I'm a lifelong learner, always learning and innovating, with a passion for continuous growth and impactful technology solutions.
 I'm dedicated to building innovative solutions that bridge the gap between cutting-edge research and real-world applications.

 - 🎓 **Education**: Master's in Applied Computing, University of Windsor
 - 🌍 **Location**: Canada